danb-cws/react-weather-forecast/README.md

 * Test: npm run test (only default react-create-app smoke test)

 ###With more time I would work on:
-* umm, perhaps some styling? ;) More UI work, iconography for weather, temperature related colours
+* More UI work, iconography for weather, temperature related colours
 * reduce ui to one days info with pagination to other days
 * refresh of data (button driven or via a timer)
 * facility to change units